Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Choosing between direct pharmacy and telehealth clinic approaches depends on your individual priorities, medical complexity, and comfort level with self-managed care.

-Choose Direct Pharmacy If: You have experience with GLP-1 medications, prefer minimal medical oversight, prioritize cost savings over comprehensive care, have a simple medical history without significant comorbidities, and feel comfortable managing potential side effects independently.
+Choose Direct Pharmacy If: You have experience with GLP-1 medications, prefer minimal medical oversight, prioritize cost savings over thorough care, have a simple medical history without significant comorbidities, and feel comfortable managing potential side effects independently.
 This approach works best for patients who view these medications as straightforward weight loss tools rather than complex medical treatments.

-Choose Telehealth Clinic If: You value comprehensive medical oversight, have complex medical conditions or take multiple medications, prefer personalized treatment approaches, want ongoing professional support and monitoring, or are new to GLP-1 medications and need education and guidance.
+Choose Telehealth Clinic If: You value thorough medical oversight, have complex medical conditions or take multiple medications, prefer personalized treatment approaches, want ongoing professional support and monitoring, or are new to GLP-1 medications and need education and guidance.
 This approach benefits patients who view weight management as a medical condition requiring professional care.

-Consider FormBlends For: Patients seeking the best of both approaches may find value in physician-supervised telehealth clinics like FormBlends, which provide comprehensive medical oversight while maintaining competitive pricing and personalized service.
+Consider FormBlends For: Patients seeking the best of both approaches may find value in physician-supervised telehealth clinics like FormBlends, which provide thorough medical oversight while maintaining competitive pricing and personalized service.
 The combination of professional medical supervision with simplified processes offers an optimal balance of safety and convenience.

 Medical Complexity Factors: Patients with diabetes, cardiovascular disease, eating disorders, or multiple medications should strongly consider physician-supervised options.
 The medical complexity requires professional oversight to ensure safe and effective treatment.